Wekaj/AVC/README.md

 ### Week 3 Completed Tasks
 - Robot is now up and running thanks to Gail
 - Jake, Gus and Annisha worked on the getting the robot to follow the line.
 This involved playing with PID constants, altering the speed of the motors and changing the row of pixels that was being read.
-- Robot navigates a great deal of quadrant 1 relatively smoothly.
-Next we should look to get the robot to handle sharp turns and dead ends.
+- Robot navigates a great deal of quadrant 1 (straight line) and quadrant 2 (curvy lines) relatively smoothly.
+Next we should look to get the robot to handle sharp turns and dead ends for quadrant 3.

 ### Week 4
 The AVC progress report is due on Monday the 22nd, at start of week 4.
 By the end of week 4 we want to have quadrants 1 and 2 completed.